Optimism and Anxiety Change the Structure of Your Brain

 A larger orbitofrontal cortex is linked to more optimism and less anxiety.

-A fascinating new study from the University of Illinois at Urbana-Champaign has identified that healthy adults who have a larger orbitofrontal cortex (OFC) tend to have less anxiety and are more optimistic.
+A fascinating new study from the University of Illinois at Urbana-Champaign finds that healthy adults who have a larger orbitofrontal cortex (OFC) tend to have less anxiety and are more optimistic.

 This study offers the first evidence that optimism may play a mediating role in the relationship between the size of the OFC and a person's level of anxiety.